 Give It a Shot

 Peak time for seasonal flu in the United States generally falls in January or February, but activity can erupt as early as October.
-The Centers for Disease Control and Prevention recommends that everyone over 6 months get a flu shot, and with the coronavirus pandemic still in the mix, it's more important than ever to prepare for flu season.
+The Centers for Disease Control and Prevention recommends that everyone over six months get a flu shot, and with the coronavirus pandemic still in the mix, it's more important than ever to prepare for flu season.
 When scheduling your shot, you probably have a few questions: Will it hurt?
 Can I get it at Costco?
 What does a Walgreens flu shot cost without insurance?

-To find the cheapest place to get a flu shot — as well as which retailers are administering flu shots — Cheapism checked vaccine prices at some of the country's largest pharmacy chains, as well as Costco and Sam's Club, which are known for low prices and allow non-members to use their pharmacies.
+To find the cheapest place to get a flu shot — as well as which retailers are administering flu shots — Cheapism checked vaccine prices at some of the country's largest pharmacy chains.
+We also checked prices at Costco and Sam's Club, which are known for low prices and allow non-members to use their pharmacies.
 Note that prices, services, and availability may vary by location.